shashwat46/WebsiteBlocker/README.md

 ### ❌ **What Doesn't Work Yet:**
 - The **Mac app does not modify `/etc/hosts` in the background** (it does not write to `blocklist.json` or `/etc/hosts`).
 - On Safari, **some sites still load (e.g., Facebook, Instagram, LinkedIn)** due to alternative DNS services or cache resolution.
+For e.g. Websites that use Cloudflare could bypass my solution easily.